 Many Marketing organizations today have an influencer marketing strategy.
-The purpose of this strategy is to help with customer acquisition (number and/or rate) and rate of product adoption.
+The purpose of this strategy is to help with customer acquisition (number and/or rate) and the rate of product adoption.
 A Tomoson poll of marketing professionals found that marketers rate influencer marketing as their fastest-growing online customer-acquisition channel, outpacing organic search and email marketing.
-Participants in the study rated influencer marketing as one their most cost-effective online customer-acquisition strategies.
+Participants in the study rated influencer marketing as one of their most cost-effective online customer-acquisition strategies.
 Many marketers believe they acquire better customers through influencer marketing.

 Employing an Influencer Marketing Strategy